-Marion Donovan was always destined to be an inventor – it was in her blood.
-Her brothers, father and uncle were all ingenious inventors of factory machines.
+Marion Donovan was always destined to be an inventor.
+Inventiveness was in her blood.
+Her brothers, father and uncle had all invented ingenious factory machines.
 But Donovan’s inventions would come in a more domestic setting.

-The rubber pants produced diaper rash, but not using them produced a wet baby, crib, rugs, etc. Lightning struck one day for Donovan when she took inspiration from her shower curtain.
-She began the iterative design process of cutting and sewing the curtain into what would become the “Boater.”
+The rubber pants produced diaper rash, but not using them produced a wet baby and a sopping crib.
+Lightning struck one day for Donovan when she took inspiration from her shower curtain.
+She began the design process of cutting and sewing the curtain into what she would name the “Boater.”

 The Boater was a simple plastic sheath into which a diaper was inserted.
 It was then snapped in place around the baby, swaddling it in comfort while protecting the furniture.
-Because it still allowed some air circulation, diaper rash was minimized.
-And snaps to keep it in place avoided the hazards of safety pins.
+Because it still allowed some air circulation, it minimized diaper rash.
+And snaps to keep it in place avoided sticking the baby with safety pins.

 Donovan just had one other problem to conquer: the ignorance of the manufacturing industry.
-She approached the firms that were selling products to moms only to hear repeatedly that there was no need for her innovation.
+She approached the firms selling products to moms, only to hear repeatedly that they had no need for her innovation.

-Undeterred, Donovan tapped into her familiarity with manufacturing and made the Boaters herself.
-When the debuted in 1949, the department store Saks Fifth Avenue couldn’t keep them in stock.
-The success was instantaneous.
+Undeterred, Donovan tapped into her familiarity with manufacturing and made the Boater herself.
+When the Boater debuted in 1949, she realized instant success.
+Saks Fifth Avenue couldn’t keep them in stock.

-By 1951, companies saw that Donovan was right and she sold the rights to her Boater patents for $1 million.
-But she wasn’t done innovating.
-Having worked with the Boater for years, she was the next logical innovation in diapers: the disposable diaper.
+By 1951, companies could see the commercial potential for the Boater.
+Donovan sold the rights to her Boater patents for $1 million.
+But she hadn’t finished innovating.
+Having worked with the Boater for years, she pursued the next logical innovation in diapers: the disposable diaper.

-Donovan would turn her entrepreneurial innovative mind to other products, including a space-saving closet hanger system and soap dish insert that minimized soap scum buildup.
-Over time she would accumulate 20 patents.
-Finally, she would train as an architect and design her own home in Greenwich.
+Donovan then turned her entrepreneurial mind to other inventions.
+They included a space-saving closet hanger system and soap dish insert that minimized soap scum buildup.
+Over time she accumulated 20 patents.
+Finally, she trained as an architect at Yale and then designed her own home in Greenwich, Conn.

 As for the disposable diaper: evolution was impossible to stop.
-Disposables were created in Europe and as their success blossomed, American companies quickly fell in line and Victor Mills would create the first American disposable for Proctor & Gamble in 1956 – Pampers.
+Europeans created and sold disposables.
+As their success blossomed, American companies quickly fell in line and Victor Mills created the first American disposable for Proctor & Gamble in 1956 – Pampers.